 It also means using a strong linking and information architecture for the site, descriptive page titles and meta descriptions, meaningful headings, relevant images, intelligent and helpful link text in links to pages, and useful content that might be relevant to those queries and helpful to those searchers.

 Unfortunately, there are site owners who will use other methods that try to take advantage of aspects of search algorithms that may lead to having pages returned in search results that aren’t very relevant for queries used by searchers.
-Pages that use these kinds of methods are referred to as web spam or search engine spam pages.
+Pages that use these kinds of methods Can fall into a webspam classification.

 A Classification System for Search Engine Spam